 Dr Fitzpatrick is a registered psychologist (with Clinical Psychology endorsement) and holds conjoint positions with The University of Newcastle and Macquarie University.
 She has a track record of securing competitive grants, including with Australian Rotary Health, Suicide Prevention Australia, and Movember.
 She has published widely in peer-reviewed journals, presented her research at national and international conferences, and is an affiliate investigator on several large research projects.

-Dr Fitzpatrick currently supervises three PhD students at Everymind and was awarded the 2020 Newcastle Permanent Research Mentor of the Year - provided by the Hunter Children’s Research Foundation Community Acknowledgement of Research Excellence (CARE).
+Dr Fitzpatrick currently supervises three PhD students and was awarded the 2020 Newcastle Permanent Research Mentor of the Year - provided by the Hunter Children’s Research Foundation Community Acknowledgement of Research Excellence (CARE).
 Dr Fitzpatrick has combined her research with clinical work since 2008 and is a Fellow of the Australian Psychological Society.

 · BA (Welfare)

 Current research affiliations